dogweather/forkful/content/en/haskell/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-01-25 20:50:03.292712-07:00
-description: "Let's take a stroll with GHCi, Haskell's interactive environment that\
+description: "How to: Let's take a stroll with GHCi, Haskell's interactive environment\
-  \ can act as a basic debugger.
-You fire it up with your Haskell code and start poking\u2026"
+  \ that can act as a basic debugger.
+You fire it up with your Haskell code and start\u2026"
 lastmod: '2024-03-13T22:45:00.132579-06:00'
 model: gpt-4-1106-preview
 summary: Let's take a stroll with GHCi, Haskell's interactive environment that can